Six Tips for a Safe Summer Road Trip

 Don’t just avoid texting or talking on the phone while driving.
 Be sure that any addresses you’ll need are pre-loaded into your navigation system, you’ve got your favorite playlist ready to go, and consider putting your phone on Do Not Disturb while you’re driving to avoid the temptation of responding to messages or calls.
 Additionally, make sure any kids in the car are supplied with some form of entertainment, like a tablet on which they can play movies or games, so that they don’t respond to feeling bored by distracting the driver.

 Make a visit to your local mechanic for a full tune-up prior to a road trip.
 Your mechanic will be able to spot any cracked belts or loose bolts, test your battery, and top off any critical fluids.

 Finally, be sure to get a good night’s sleep before a long drive.
 Drowsy driving is a factor in a high number of accidents, but can easily be avoided by tucking in at a reasonable hour.

-If you’re involved in an accident in New York, find out if you’re entitled to compensation for your injuries by contacting the seasoned and dedicated Poughkeepsie personal injury lawyers at Ingber & Provost for a consultation, at 845-733-2720, with additional offices in Bloomingburg and Melville.
+If you’re involved in an accident in New York, find out if you’re entitled to compensation for your injuries by contacting the seasoned and dedicated Poughkeepsie personal injury lawyers at the Law Office of Taran M. Provost, PLLC for a consultation, at 845-675-3243, with an additional office in Mahopac.